techmexdev/minimalist-electron-react/README.md

 And off you go! 🚀

-Browsers by default do not support importing modules.
+While it's seemless to '_require_' modules in Node, the browser does not natively support this.
 Which is why if you want to use _React_, you either have to use a module bundler like webpack, or use a lot of ugly <script> tags in your html file.

 With __Electron__, we have access to both the _browser_ environment, and the _node_ environment, which means there's no need for either of the above options!
 Just '_require_' your modules right out of the box!